Frequently Asked Questions

 Members are expected to attend all scheduled Academic Board meetings.
 If they are unable to do so they are expected to advise the Executive Officer to the Academic Board in advance and apologies will appear in the agenda.
 It is beneficial for members if they prepare for all meetings by reading agendas, preparing relevant questions and by offering their full attention during all proceedings.
 To ensure that they gain the most out of each meeting it is recommended that members attend for the full duration of each Academic Board meeting, which normally does not exceed two hours.
 Meeting dates and times are circulated with the last agenda for each year and are accessible on the Academic Board website.
 It is also important that Members of Academic Board assist in communicating important issues and decisions of the Board to their College and Faculty.

-The Chair of the Academic Board, Associate Professor Peter McCallum, can be contacted as follows:
+The Chair of the Academic Board, Associate Professor Tony Masters, can be contacted as follows:

 Phone: 9351 3268

 Fax: 9351 3572

 The Executive Officer to the Academic Board, Megan Kemmis, can be contacted as follows:

 There are four standing Committee of the Academic Board, the Academic Standards and Policy Committee, the Admissions Committee, the Graduate Studies Committee and the Undergraduate Studies Committee and each can be contacted as follows:

 Phone: 9351 3306